Best Denver Cheesecake: Cheesecake Therapy

 I have a confession to make: I don’t normally love cheesecake all that much.
 It’s not that I dislike it, but given a choice, there are plenty of other desserts I typically prefer.
 That being said, none of my usual tastes apply at Cheesecake Therapy.
 I could easily eat three or four of the perfectly portioned mini cheesecakes.
-Cheesecake Therapy has made me a convert, which says a lot.
+Cheesecake Therapy has made me a convert.

 Walking into shop, fittingly located in an old house in downtown Arvada, friendly owner Heather Halldorson immediately makes you feel right at home.
 Halldorson told me she wanted Cheesecake Therapy to feel like “a trip to your grandmother’s house,” and she’s succeeded in creating a warm and cozy atmosphere makes you feel like family.
-The inviting space features local art on the walls, family photos adorn the mantel above the crackling fire, and little round tables topped with paper roses offer plenty of seating room.
+Family photos adorn the mantel above the crackling fire, and little round tables topped with paper roses offer plenty of seating room.
 In the summer, she opens up the garden patio, but this time of year, the parlor offers the perfect space to settle up next to the fire and enjoy the scratch-baked cheesecakes and a Vail Mountain espresso.
 Halldorson proudly features many other local Colorado products, including Glacier Ice Cream from Boulder.

 While many of the cheesecakes are based on classic family recipes, it’s clear that Halldorson also enjoys adding a creative touch to her selections.
 The array of flavors available on the Sunday that I stopped by was truly impressive.
-Halldorson rotates the flavors monthly, and January has been coined “winter defiance month,” the case aptly filled with tropical, summery flavors like Jamaican banana and strawberry daiquiri.
-Creative flavors like cinnamon roll, chocolate macadamia and cherry almond shared space with the more demure New York style and vanilla sour cream.
+Halldorson rotates the flavors monthly.
+January has been coined “winter defiance month,” and the case is aptly filled with tropical, summery flavors like Jamaican banana and strawberry daiquiri.
+Creative flavors like cinnamon roll, chocolate macadamia and cherry almond share space with the more traditional New York style and vanilla sour cream.
 Luckily, Halldorson offers most of her flavors in a “mini” size, not much bigger than a cupcake, so I was able to try more than one.
-The toffee caramel was my favorite, with an Oreo crust, vanilla-kissed cheesecake, and runny caramel sauce sprinkled with crunchy bits of toffee on top.
+The toffee caramel was my favorite, with an Oreo crust, vanilla-scented cheesecake, and runny caramel sauce sprinkled with crunchy bits of toffee on top.

 While I am a complete sucker for anything chocolate, I think the true measure of a place that slings cheesecakes is the flagship New York style.
 Halldorson’s had a perfect texture, not too airy, not too dense, with a nice balance of graham cracker flavor.
 Though cheesecake is supposed to be rich, others I’ve tried leave you completely overwhelmed after two bites.
 Halldorson’s strike a balance between lightness and decadence that leaves you wanting more, and the smaller portion sizes don’t hurt either.
 She sells a slightly larger size in the shop as well, and does full-size cheesecakes and custom orders.

 It’s hard to even describe how much I love this place.
 Not only is it original, (you’d be hard pressed to find another small bakery so dedicated to cheesecakes anywhere around), it’s a genuine family business with a touching story.
 All of the cheesecakes that aren’t at peak freshness are donated to the Arvada food bank.
-The welcoming space makes it the perfect place to bring everyone from small children to your grandmother to a date for a post-dinner sweet.
-Best of all, the cheesecakes are outstanding and you can really taste the love and intention put into them.
+The welcoming space makes it the perfect place to bring everyone, from children to grandmothers to dates.
+The cheesecakes are outstanding and you can really taste the love and intention put into them.
 Though charming, Olde Town Arvada might be a bit out of the way, but this shop alone is worth the drive to spend an afternoon.
 I know I’ll be back soon for a respite from a stressful day to relax and enjoy the therapeutic benefits of really good cheesecake.